IBM/mini-era/erav3-app/README.md

 This code serves as a first "Stake in the ground" implementation, which is conformant to the previous mini-era (https://github.com/IBM/mini-era) formulation.
+Currently, this code includes the IEEE 802.11p WiFi transceiver functionality translated from the GnuRadio environment to a more standard, stand-alone C implementation.

 ## Requirements